matthieugomez/EconPDEs.jl/README.md

 By default, the values at the ghost node is assumed to equal the value at the boundary node (reflecting boundaries).
 Specify different values for values at the ghost node using the option `bc` (see [BoltonChenWang.jl](https://github.com/matthieugomez/EconPDEs.jl/blob/master/examples/InvestmentProblem/BoltonChenWang.jl) for an example).

+## EconPDEs v1.0.0
+The 1.0 release has the following set of breaking changes:

+1. The first argument of pdesolve (the function encoding the PDE) must accept directional first derivatives and it must return a named tuple of time derivatives
+2. The fourth argument of pdesolve (the time grid) must be in increasing order
+3. pdesolve now returns a type with fieldnames zero (for the solution) and residual_norm (for the norm of residuals)

+See the updated examples for the new syntax.

 ## Optimal Stopping
 Optimal stopping problems are also supported, as exemplified in [Leland.jl](examples/OptimalStoppingTime/Leland.jl).
 These problems are solved with "HJB variational inequality" (HJBVI), i.e.: